 Female widow’s peak associated with hair loss

-It should be noted that a widow’s peak in women is associated with a receding hairline.
+It should be noted that a widow’s peak in women can be associated with a receding hairline.
 Less common than in men, it can also occur due to severe stress, malnutrition, and menopause.

 Genetic causes for a widow’s peak in women